JuliaClimate/ClimateTools.jl/README.md

 This package is registered on METADATA.jl and can be added with `Pkg.add("ClimateTools")` and used with `using ClimateTools`.

-The climate indices are coded to use **multiple threads**.
-To gain maximum performance, use (bash shell) `export JULIA_NUM_THREADS=n`, where _n_ is the number of threads.
-To get an idea of the number of threads you can use type (in Julia) `Sys.CPU_CORES`.

-Since the package is evolving quickly, you might prefer to checkout the git repo directly, although the master might not be working (I usually don't push broken version though).

 ```julia
 Pkg.add("ClimateTools") # Tagged release
 Pkg.checkout("ClimateTools") # For latest master branch
 ```

+The climate indices are coded to use **multiple threads**.
+To gain maximum performance, use (bash shell) `export JULIA_NUM_THREADS=n`, where _n_ is the number of threads.
+To get an idea of the number of threads you can use type (in Julia) `Sys.CPU_CORES`.

 ## Objectives

-* Visualization of NetCDF files (e.g. temporal mean of a given NetCDF file), for rapid evaluation of NetCDF files
-* Migration of NetCDF files to a Julia `ClimGrid` type for data analysis
+* Extraction and visualization of NetCDF datasets, with user-provided polygons and start and end date.
 * Climate indices from The joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI)
 * Custom climate indices
+* Interpolation of a datasets onto another grid
-* Post-processing of climate timeseries using Quantile-Quantile mapping methods (cf. Piani et al. 2010)
+* Post-processing of climate timeseries using Quantile-Quantile mapping method (cf. Piani et al. 2010)

 ## Getting started